INTERIM WINTER EXECUTIVE COMMITTEE MEETING

 The executive committee determined that there is a continuing need to hold an annual scientific meeting for the members of the RMNS.
 There are certain neurosurgical practice issues that are unique to practicing in the Rocky Mountain region.
 The RMNS Annual Meeting provides an opportunity for the neurosurgeons in our region to discuss these and other educational topics pertinent to the practice of neurosurgery in the Rocky Mountain region.

-The executive committee assessed the scientific educational needs of the membership and determined that the focus of the 2008 annual meeting would be “Management of Brain Tumors and the use of Intra-Operative MRI”, “Blood Brain Barrier Opening Techniques and Indications”, and “Treatment Options for Trigeminal Neuralgia”.
-The educational focus for the 2009 annual meeting will be “Treatment of Spinal Disorders”, and “Complication Avoidance”.
+The executive committee assessed the scientific educational needs of the membership and determined that the focus of the 2009 annual meeting would include “Stereotactic Radiosurgery”, “Meningiomas”, “Treatment of Spinal Disorders”, and “Residency Work Hour Restrictions and Manpower Issues”.

 A. Stewart Levy, M.D.